bareos/bareos/docs/manuals/source/DeveloperGuide/api.rst

    make it easier to implement a full JSON-RPC service later.
 -  No user interaction inside a command (meaning: if not all parameter are given to a :bcommand:`run` command, the command fails).
--  Each command creates exaclty one responce object.
+-  Each command creates exactly one responce object.

-Currently a subset of the available commands return there result in JSON format, while others still write plain text output.
+Currently a subset of the available commands return their result in JSON format, while others still write plain text output.
 When finished, it should be safe to run all commands in JSON mode.